-If your teen can manage their own money, they will have a higher standard of living, won't have to call you for cash (giving them a greater sense of financial independence while easing the burden on your checkbook), and have the freedom to choose their path without worrying about student loans, car payments, or credit card debt.
+If your teen can manage their own money, they will have a higher standard of living and won't have to call you for cash, which will give them a greater sense of financial independence while easing the burden on your checkbook.
+They'll also have the freedom to choose their path without worrying about excessive student loans, car payments, or credit card debt.

-An excessive debt level is the life equivalent of handcuffs.
-One of the biggest financial dangers for young adults is taking on too many "bargains" deals such as zero-down financing, no payments for twelve months or other similar gimmicks offered at furniture stores, home improvement retailers and automobile dealerships.
+A high debt level is the life equivalent of handcuffs.
+One of the biggest financial dangers for young adults is taking on too many "bargains" such as zero-down financing, no payments for 12 months, or other similar gimmicks offered at furniture stores, home improvement retailers, and automobile dealerships.

 Avoid Credit Card Debt Above All Else

 Credit card debt is brutal.
-If a young adult is making 4% on a passbook savings account but paying 20+% interest on his or her credit card balance, it is costing them 16% for the right to earn 4%.
-This is one of the stupidest things he or she can do.
+If a young adult is making 4% on a passbook savings account but paying 20% interest on their credit card balance, it is costing them 16% for the right to earn 4%.

-Open an IRA and Contribute to It as Soon (and Young) as Possible
+Open an IRA and Contribute to It ASAP

-The day your teenager turns eighteen, he or she should open an IRA.
-In Six Steps to Retire Rich, I point out that a 40-year-old investing $20,000 a year for retirement will end up with only half of the assets as a 21-year-old who invests $5,000 a year.
+The day your teenager turns 18, they should open an IRA.
+A 40-year-old investing $20,000 a year for retirement will end up with only half of the assets as a 21-year-old who invests $5,000 a year.
 Even the smallest savings can turn into a respectable fortune if given enough time.

 In most cases, there is very little difference between a $30,000 private college and a $12,000 state university.
-What matters is what you do with your degree, not the name attached to it (except in highly specialized fields such as law or medicine).
+What matters is what your teen does with their degree, not the name attached to it (except in highly specialized fields such as law or medicine).

-Strapping yourself with an extra $64,000 in debt can seriously change your plans for life.
-Several months after graduation, you will be forced to make your first student loan payment.
-This could result in taking a sub-par job for the sake of an income at the expense of a better opportunity later.
+Strapping themselves with an extra $72,000 in debt can seriously change their plans for life.
+A few months after graduation, they will be forced to make their first student loan payment.
+This could result in taking a subpar job for the sake of an income at the expense of a better opportunity later.

 Beware the Small Foxes

 It's been said that small foxes spoil the vine.
 The financial success of every young adult is largely determined by their mundane, day-to-day decisions.
-If he or she purchases a $500 television, they're likely to go to several different stores, compare prices, and find the best bargain.
+If they purchase a $500 television, they're likely to go to several different stores, compare prices, and find the best bargain.

-Without thought, however, they may spend $50 at a restaurant, $5 at the gas station buying a coke and newspaper, $25 at the movies, $85 for a sweater at the Banana Republic, $20 for a candle, $30 for a book, $5 for a drink at Starbucks...you get the picture.
+Without thought, however, they may spend $50 at a restaurant, $25 at the movies, $20 for a candle, $30 for a book, $5 for a drink at Starbucks...you get the picture.

 Those small expenses are fine by themselves, but over time they add up to significant amounts.
-Without knowing it, a young adult in this situation has unknowingly been spending his or her millions $1 at a time.
+Without knowing it, a young adult in this situation has unknowingly been spending their millions $1 at a time.
 By cutting only $3 a day and investing it, a young adult can be a millionaire by retirement.